Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Name "What is a microscope?"

-Research work is devoted to the study of:making a microscope with a drop of water
+The research work is devoted to the study of:creating a microscope using a drop of water

-Where did your interest in this issue come from?I always wanted to have a microscope to see the invisible world.
+Where did your interest in this problem or question come from?I always wanted to have a microscope to see the invisible world

 Where did we look for information to answer our questions?(indicate sources)